moscarellar/filmblogdjango/README.md

 My first bug was related to not writing down the installed components on setttings.py I had issues installing the CKEditor as well.
 The first times after installation it was working well in the Add Post Html, however, after a few pushes, I got errors and I was not able to post (not even from the Admin Page).

-As a solution I decided not to declare the content as RichFont, and in step, keep using the normal text editor.
+As a solution I decided not to declare the content as RichFontEditor, and in step, keep using the normal text editor.

 I also found a way to develop a Script which determined the author of the posts from the User Login name.

 My process in order to work with this process was more about gathering the pieces of code that worked for me and personalizing it so I can feel confortable and understand the code written here to 100%.

 Some aesthethic details were not priorized as I already had a lot of difficulties with CSS (for some reason it took long time to update changes and show them to me when runing server locally).
 Only when pushed I was able to see the final details.
 ***

+## For the future

+As I feel I learned an enough amount to be ready for Project 5 (with a lot of challenges overcomed), I would like to incorporate Rich Text Editor.
+I would like to enable login with Google or Facebook APIs.
+I believe there is an opportunity for growth in relation to CSS.

 ## Deployment
 * Code Institute template was use to create project